jasujm/enhanced-enum/docs/enhancedenumlib.rst

 to a file.
 There are advantages and disadvantages in both approaches.
-In-place code generation is IDE friendly and allows users that don't have ``cog`` or ``EnumECG`` installed still compile your code, but care must be taken that the definitions are not changed manually.
+In-place code generation is IDE friendly and allows users that don't have ``cog`` or ``EnumECG`` installed still compile your code, but care must be taken that the generated code is not changed manually.
 See the ``cog`` documentation for more details.

 Using the enumeration
 ---------------------

-This section introduces how to use an enhanced enum definition in your code, and the basic properties of an enhanced enum type.
+This section introduces how to use an enhanced enum type in your code, and the basic properties of an enhanced enum type.
 It is assumed that the code is the one generated in the previous section (:ref:`enhancedenum-creating`).

 - Label type called ``StatusLabel``